Thomas Shaw, 3rd Baron Craigmyle: Career

-He was chairman of Craigmyle & Co Ltd, and Claridge Mills Ltd, and director of Inchape & C Ltd. Clubs: Royal Thames Yacht Club, Caledonian Club, Bengal (Calcutta).
+He was chairman of Craigmyle & Co Ltd, and Claridge Mills Ltd, and director of Inchcape & Co.
+Ltd. Clubs: Royal Thames Yacht Club, Caledonian Club, Bengal (Calcutta).
 Membership of other associations: Royal Society of Arts (FRSA), Venerable Order of Saint John (CStJ), and President of the British Association of the Sovereign Order of Malta.

 Lord Craigmyle was "one of Britain's most philanthropic Roman Catholic laymen.
 A convert...with a deep piety and astonishing personal generosity, to the great benefit of the numerous causes he supported" [quoted from his obituary in The Times, 8 May 1998].

 He died on 30 April 1998.